Social commerce strategies: from browsing to buying on social media

 Pinterest Product Pins

-Content strategies that boost sales
+Content strategies that drive sales

 Product Videos 4.2% High Instagram Reels 15-30 sec, native feel